Lionel Sadleir-Jackson: First World War

 At the outbreak of the First World War, Sadleir-Jackson was sent to France with the Signal Corps, serving as a staff officer on communications and signals.
 Early on he received a further Mention in Despatches.
 For his service in this role, he was promoted to major made a Companion of the Order of St Michael and St George in 1915.
 From 20 November 1916 – 1 June 1917 he was Assistant Director of Signals (with the acting rank of lieutenant-colonel.
 Following that he was given acting rank and placed in command of the 10th Battalion of the London Regiment, a Territorial Army formation.
-He commanded them in the trenches during the summer of 1917 but in October he was promoted to acting Brigadier-General and given overall command of the 54th Brigade, part of the 18th Division.
+He commanded them in the trenches during the summer of 1917 but in October he was promoted to acting Brigadier-General and given command of the 54th Brigade, part of the 18th Division.
 He was again Mentioned in Despatches in December 1917 and then received a brevet promotion to lieutenant-colonel in early 1918.

 With this force, Sadleir-Jackson weathered the German attacks of the spring of 1918 and was heavily embroiled in the second battle of the Somme, particularly the battle of Albert on 21 August 1918.
 In heavy fighting around the town of Albert, Sadleir-Jackson's men took their objectives led from the front by their Brigadier, who was wounded in the knee by machine gun fire near Bellevue Farm.
 Although Sadleir-Jackson attempted to return to British lines he collapsed and was brought in by his men, the wound proving serious enough to keep him in England until after the Armistice.
 For his conduct during the attack he was presented with a bar to his Distinguished Service Order in September 1918: